cs1302uga/cs1302-hw-savable/README.md

 1. Generate the API documentation website for the `cs1302` package and sub-packages.
 Host the documentation on Odin using `cs1302-hw-savable-doc` as the name for your symbolic link.
-   Note the URL to your website.
-You will add it to your submission file at the end of the assignment.
-Also, remember not to move your `cs1302-hw-savable` folder until after the assignment has been graded.
-We need to access the `doc` folder from the website url.

 1. In your browser of choice, navigate to the API documentation website you generated in the previous step and click on the